Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Notes: Thanks to [Nukeykt](https://github.com/nukeykt/NBlood) for the PCExhumed engine that makes this possible.
 Also thanks to [romadu](https://github.com/romadu/NBlood) for the porting work for the rk3326 platform.

 ### Exult (aka Ultima 7) (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You'll need A copy of the black gate and/or serpent isle added to ports/exult/data/blackgate and/or ports/exult/data/serpentisle.
 If done correctly there will be a ports/exult/data/blackgate/static and ports/exult/data/serpentisle/static folder.
+You’ll also need a copy of an existing saved game or you won’t be able to start a game session.
 Then just start Exult-keyring or Exult-nokeyring from Ports in the Emulationstation. \
 Notes: Thanks to the [Exult Team](https://github.com/exult/exult) for the Exult engine that makes this possible.
 Also thanks to nl255 for the porting work for the rk3326 platform.

 ### F2bgl (Fade to Black) (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))